shengyanli1982/gs/README.md

 # Quick Start

 `GS` is very simple, less code and easy to use.
 Just create `TerminateSignal` instances, register the resources which want to be closed when the service is terminated, and use `WaitingForGracefulShutdown` method to wait for the `TerminateSignal` instances to shutdown gracefully.

+### Methods

+**Create**

+-   `NewTerminateSignal` : Create a new `TerminateSignal` instance
+-   `NewDefaultTerminateSignal` : Create a new `TerminateSignal` instance with default signals
+-   `NewTerminateSignalWithContext` : Create a new `TerminateSignal` instance with context

+    > ![TIP]
+    > The `InfinityTerminateTimeout` value is used to set the timeout signal to infinity.
+It means that the `TerminateSignal` instance will not be closed until `Close` method is called and the resources registered in the `TerminateSignal` instance are closed.

+**TerminateSignal**

+-   `RegisterCancelCallback` : Register the resources which want to be closed when the service is terminated
+-   `GetStopContext` : Get the context of the `TerminateSignal` instance
+-   `Close` : Close the `TerminateSignal` instance

+**Waiting**

+-   `WaitingForGracefulShutdown` : Use this method to wait for all `TerminateSignal` instances to shutdown gracefully

 ### Example